qertis/request-json-rpc2/README.md

-# Request JSON-RPC 2 - Simplified JSON-RPC 2.0 client
+# Request JSON-RPC 2 - Simplified JSON-RPC 2.0 NodeJS client

 ## Super simple to use